 Engine MRO facility Aero Norway has been granted approval by the Civil Aviation Administration of China (CAAC), allowing it to carry out engine maintenance for China-registered aircraft.

 The certification follows an audit carried out by the Chinese regulator in September, and adds to existing approvals from the FAA, EASA and TCCA.
-The certification covers the full spectrum of services offered by the CFM authorised repair station across all three engine variants – CFM56-3, CFM56-5B and CFM56-7B.
+The certification covers the full spectrum of services offered by the CFM authorized repair station across all three engine variants – CFM56-3, CFM56-5B and CFM56-7B.

 Aero Norway is based near Stavanger Airport where it employs around 125 technicians and support staff.
 Glenford Marston, general manager at Aero Norway, said the firm sought CAAC approval in response to an “overwhelming” demand from its customer base, citing an example of leasing companies seeking to lease out engines in China.
 Marston said that the CAAC approval will strengthen Aero Norway in China.